Compare Travel Insurance Policies for China

 Whichever types of payment you choose to carry, remember to split them up and carry them separately, so if one is lost or stolen, you will still have access to your money.

 If you find yourself in an emergency in the China, some of helpful contacts include:

-- You travel insurer.
-You insurance provider will have an 24/7 helpline for claims and medical emergencies.
+- Your travel insurer.
+The company you took out cover with will have an 24/7 helpline for claims and medical emergencies.

 - 24 Hour Emergency police center.
 Can be reached on 110.

 - 24 Hour emergency medical centre.
 Can be reached on 120.

 - Australian Embassies and Consulates.
 You can find the contact details of Australian Embassies and Consulates in the China below.